 - a.
-Install the Connector software on your own Linux host. - b.
+Install the Connector from your cloud provider's marketplace or by manually installing the software on your own Linux host. - b.
 Set up BlueXP by opening a web browser and entering the Linux host's IP address. - c.
-For cloud deployments, provide BlueXP with the permissions that you previously set up.
+Provide BlueXP with the permissions that you previously set up.